 Cat facial expressions may be subtle and hard to spot by the untrained eye.
 But armed with a little information, you can use your cat’s ears, eyes, muzzle, whiskers, and head position to better understand when your cat might be experiencing pain (and to what degree).

-Because cats are masters at hiding their pain, we need to look beyond obvious indicators when trying to figure out what and how they're feeling.
-We don't want our feline companions to suffer.
-And considering the arsenal of pain management tools available, they don't have to.
+Since cats are masters at hiding their pain, we need to look beyond obvious indicators when trying to figure out what and how they're feeling.
+We don't want our feline companions to suffer and considering the arsenal of pain management tools available, they don't have to.

 There are many indicators of how your cat is feeling if you know what to look for.
 Pain may be reflected in some physical changes, like difficulty jumping up onto or down from higher surfaces, decreased appetite, and trouble chasing moving objects.
 There may also be behavioral changes, like a decrease in activity level, less interaction with family members, and becoming more irritable or withdrawn.
 But cat facial expressions can also be valuable clues in assessing your cat’s pain level in acute states when they are experiencing medical, surgical or oral pain.
 In fact, veterinary professionals are learning how to add this assessment into their diagnosis and treatment protocols.